aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 ## **Product Description**

-***Aspose.BarCode for .NET*** is a multifunctional component library realized through Managed C# to address various barcode processing tasks.
+***Aspose.BarCode for .NET*** is a multifunctional component library implemented through Managed C# to address various barcode processing tasks.
 It allows deploying generation and recognition functionality for different barcode types (linear and matrix) at any angle in a fast and easy way.
 This library enables compatibility with most of the existing barcode specifications and standards, supporting over 60 symbologies (1D, 2D including QR codes, and postal).
 The detailed listing of all available barcode symbologies is provided in [Barcode Types and Image Formats](/barcode/net/barcode-types-and-image-formats/).

 ***Aspose.BarCode for .NET*** can be used for development in three ways: through a console application, Windows Forms, or Windows Presentation Foundation (WPF).
 For developers who want to work with barcodes in the backend, the library provides the corresponding class *BarcodeGenerator*.
 Alternatively, using GUI controls in ***Aspose.BarCode for .NET***, developers can drag and drop controls onto Windows Forms and set properties in the GUI-based mode.
 Finally, ***Aspose.BarCode for .NET*** supports the WPF framework to facilitate the development of WPF-based barcode applications.